Rajendra-Dhanraj/Budget-Tracker/README.md

 * Enter deposit transactions
 * Enter withdrawal transactions
 * Download the application directly to device
-* Post any transactions submitted while offline when reconnected to the internet.
+* Any transactions submitted while offline will be posted once reconnected to the internet.

 ### License